Kitchen Extension Guide

 Garage

-This is also a lot more cost-effective, with an average cost of around £9,000.
-A garage conversion takes considerably less time to complete as a garage extension can be completed in around 7-14 days.
+A garage conversion takes considerably less time to complete, as a garage conversion can be completed in around 7-14 days, making it more cost-effective.

 Much like the garage conversion, a loft conversion can also add that extra space.
 The loft is generally a storage place; some people don't even dare to look in their loft.
 Maybe one too many horror films have blinded them from the opportunity to create a room that can transform the entire home.

-This does come in more expensive at £40,000.
-However, this does not need planning permission and can be fitted in as little as five weeks.
+This does come in more expensive.
+However, this may not need planning permission and can be fitted in as little as five weeks, but it will still need to comply with Building Regulations.

 Questions to Ask When Hiring a Kitchen Extension Builder